 I did the Granada Essentials Tour with Cicerone and thought it was perfect.
 This used to be a small group tour but now is only offered as a private tour.

 Note: most walking tours will take you through the Alcaicería Market.
 If yours does not, be sure to stop by.
 It’s right by the Cathedral and was originally a Moorish silk market.
 It now feels like a touristy souk but is still worth a quick stop.

 2. Visit Alhambra and Generalife Gardens

-Plan to spend at least 3 to 4 hours if this is your first time to visit Alhambra.
+Plan to spend at least 4 hours here.

 3. Churros con Chocolate

 We all know how popular churros con chocolate are in Spain.
 No matter which city I’m in while visiting España, I seek out the best spots to enjoy this regional treat.

 Make sure to go in the morning or early afternoon as locals typically enjoy churros con chocolate for breakfast.